 “The bone models were collected by Harry Nelson and his wife, Joyce.
 The couple had a passion for maritime art and traveled extensively.
 The Museum came to life because of their vision, passion, and their collection,” says Howe.

-Although the museum is currently closed due to COVID-19 restrictions, you’ll want to stop by for a visit as soon as they open up.
 The Nelson Foundation recently purchased another beautiful bone model, and it will join the rest of the collection in a new exhibit area that the museum is currently building.